-- 3. Capabilities: Describe Offeror's capabilities for performing the Services under the awarded Contract, including personnel resources and management capabilities.
+- 3. Capabilities: Describe Offeror's capabilities for performing the Services under the awarded Contract, including personnel resources and management capabilities, the resources Offeror's company would use achieve the Contract objectives, and how Offeror has successfully met schedule constraints in performing similar projects.
 If applicable, describe how subcontractors or partners are used and how rates are determined when using subcontractors.
-Provide a list of firms, if any, that will be used.
-Complete RFP Attachment 3 Capability Matrix - 4.
+Provide a list of firms, if any, that will be used. - 4.
 Key Personnel: Identify by name all Key Personnel.
 Describe the technical knowledge of and experience of proposed personnel in the requested Services with respect to, but not limited to, experience and qualifications including depth of knowledge, expertise and number of years.
 Indicate any other personnel that will be assigned to USAC and his/her role on the contract.
 Provide a brief summary of each of these professional staff members' qualifications to include education and all relevant experience. - a.
 Submit resumes for all Key Personnel, as an attachment (Attachment A) to the technical volume, no longer than two (2) pages in length per resume. - b.
 If Offeror, at time of proposal and prior to the award of the contract, has information that any such Key Personnel anticipate terminating his or her employment or affiliation with Offeror, Offeror shall identify such personnel and include the expected termination date in the proposal.